mmerrell/git-mechanics/README.md

 Trying this again but I'm going to change something in the middle of the page and commit it and then change it back and commit it and THEN push.

 Okay nothing I've done so far has broken it.
 I'm going to add a file

+Okay Sending a pull request I guess...or trying to anyways